TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     done < folders.txt
 ```

-5. Populate the file with a list of files you need in the root of your project.
+5. Populate the file with a list of files you need at the root of your project.

 ```bash
     touch files.txt